 Cleric of Loki: Can you tell me anything that differentiates him from any other dwarf?

-It should be noted, that other than the reason above, Durkon is a subversion.
+However, Durkon himself is a custom model.
 Unlike other dwarves, he rarely swears or loses his temper.
 He almost always remains calm and serves as the voice of reason in the party.
-He is also unfailingly loyal and honest.
+He is unfailingly loyal and honest.
+His primary role on The Team is Good Shepherd /Combat Medic instead of a blacksmith or warrior.
 One wonders how he ended up worshiping Thor.

 It may be difficult to find these days, but an old Gamespy comedy feature article were two writers comparing various things (like sorcerers versus warriors) and once, Elves VS Dwarves came up.
 They pointed out that there are many different depictions of elves, but dwarves tend to all be the same.